Lawrance Bohm: Career

 In 2000, Bohm began his legal career as an associate attorney at the law offices of Porter, Scott, Weiberg and Delehant in Sacramento, California litigating personal injury, civil rights, and employment claims.
 In 2003, Bohm began working for Jackson Lewis P.C., a national employment defense firm litigating employment law cases, including claims asserted under the California Fair Employment and Housing Act and Title VII.

 In 2005, Bohm established the Bohm Law Group to pursue trial litigation with a focus on labor and employment disputes.
 Since 2005, Bohm has assisted workers in a variety of workplace disputes, including: wrongful termination, harassment, discrimination, retaliation, whistleblower protection, disability accommodation, severance negotiation, breach of contract, wage and hour disputes and more.
 Bohm also represents clients in catastrophic injury, wrongful death, medical malpractice and other personal injury matters, including elder abuse and neglect.

 Important verdicts

+In April 2024, Bohm obtained a $80,252,385 verdict in Brantley, et al v.
+Zurich American Insurance Company.
+Lawrance Bohm, Esq. and Kelsey Ciarimboli, Esq. achieved this massive verdict on behalf of three longtime employees who were fired and accused of theft.

+In December 2023, Bohm obtained a $11,182,000 verdict in Armstrong v.
+Life Care Centers of America.
+This verdict was achieved on behalf of a woman who blew the whistle on her employer for substandard care given to a patient.
+Ms. Armstrong was fired and defamed after she complained that the facility in which she worked provided negligent care to a patient.

+In 2016.
+Mr. Bohm obtained a $2,871,984 verdict in Muniz v.
+Van Rein, et. al. This verdict was achieved on behalf of a woman who was badly injured in a car accident and suffered from a brain injury and spinal injuries.

 In November 2014, Bohm obtained a $185,872,719.52 verdict in Juarez v.
 AutoZone (2014, United States District Court, Southern District of California).
-This case is now believed to be the largest single-plaintiff employment verdict in United States history.
+At the time, this verdict was believed to be the largest single-plaintiff employment verdict in United States history.